-Dr. Charles Runels named the Priapus Shot (P-Shot) after the Greek god of virility.
-This treatment is designed to improve men’s sexual performance.
-The P-shot is a procedure that treats erectile dysfunction in men, especially when the condition is due to an enlarged prostate, prostate cancer, the after-effects of surgery, drug side effects and other diseases such as diabetes.
+The P-Shot is designed to improve men’s sexual performance.
+This procedure treats erectile dysfunction in men, especially when the condition is due to an enlarged prostate, prostate cancer, the after-effects of surgery, drug side effects and other diseases such as diabetes.

 The benefits of the treatment

 Although each man’s experience varies, most men report these benefits following the procedure and post-treatment protocol:

 - Increased firmness of erection

 - Enhanced appearance

 Peyronie’s disease is where plaques (segments of flat scar tissue) form under the skin of the penis.
 These plaques can cause the penis to bend or become indented during erections.
 The plaquettes can often be felt through the skin, and can also be painful.

 If you happen to have this problem, the injection will be done under ultrasonic guidance to inject right at the site of the plaque.
 Other clinics might not do so.
 In combination with the use of a penile pump, you will most likely not need surgery and get better results.
 Why?
 Because most operations are invasive and it will take away 1-2 cm in length of your actual penis to do the reconstruction!